My Intention

-The work concentrates in three domains: healthcare, including northern and Indigenous health systems where the conventional capacity math produces wrong answers; the arts and performing arts, where brand value and audience economics determine whether institutions survive; and public services, where the gap between mandate and delivery is often an experience and capacity problem before it is a funding problem.
-Reconciliation runs through all three.
+The work concentrates across several domains: healthcare, including northern and Indigenous health systems where the conventional capacity math produces wrong answers; fundraising, where experience and storytelling determine economics; performing arts, where brand and audience economics determine the ability to tell important stories; and public services, where the gap between mandate and delivery is expressed as capacity challenges in spite of funding levels.
+Reconciliation runs through all of it.

 Three frameworks